 Parsley is the most noted antidote for bad breath particularly for reducing garlic and onion odor.
-Parsley's high concentration of chlorophyll diffuses “bad toxins” responsible for the bad odor in the mouth.
-The high enzyme content helps improve the overall digestion of food and elimination of waste from the body.
+It has a high concentration of chlorophyll that diffuses “bad toxins” responsible for the bad odor in the mouth.
+The high enzyme content helps improve the overall digestion of food and the elimination of waste from the body.

 Chewing a small handful of parsley allows you to gain the breath-freshening benefits of chlorophyll, and if you swallow parsley leaves, they’ll continue to provide freshness throughout the digestion process.

 Chew leaves in the morning and the evening without swallowing followed by a glass of water.
+You can also make tea with alfalfa and drink it regularly.
 This will speed the beneficial contents of the leaves through your system and bring faster results.
-You can also make tea with alfalfa and drink it regularly.
-Eat the alfalfa raw, which makes it a very good salad ingredient.

 With a bittersweet, slightly peppery aroma and a hint of anise, tarragon is one of the excellent breath fresheners, particularly after garlicky or oniony meals.

 Chewing leaves stimulates the production of bile by the liver, which aids in digestion.
 It helps to speed the process of flushing out toxins from the body that helps cure and remove bad breath.